 Considering several significant changes to the operating environment (post-Brexit and Covid-19 among them), the Council began the process of developing a new corporate strategy in April 2020.
 This work continued into this financial year and a draft Corporate Strategy was considered in July 2021 with a period of consultation then running through the summer.
-The final Corporate Strategy, 'A Plan for West Devon' was adopted in September 2021 and can be found\on our website.
+The final Corporate Strategy, 'Better lives for all', a vision for South Hams was adopted in September 2021 and can be found here.
 The strategy is a significant step forward for the Council, setting a clear direction for us for the next three years, underpinned by detailed delivery plans.